-7. Certifications and Graduate Course Attainment
+6. Certifications and Graduate Course Attainment

-The College may pay for certain professional licenses, certifications, or additional graduate course(s) beyond a Faculty member's existing professional degrees when earning a professional license or certification is directly related to, required for, or specifically recognized in a Faculty member's teaching area or field of expertise, subject to prior approval at the department level and by the Vice President for Academic Affairs/CAO or Vice President for Workforce/CTE.
+The College may pay for certain professional licenses, certifications, or additional graduate course(s) beyond a Faculty member's existing professional degrees when earning a professional license or certification is directly related to, required for, or specifically recognized in a Faculty member's teaching area or field of expertise, subject to prior approval at the department level and by the Chief Academic Officer.

 - A. To be eligible for this benefit, the Faculty member must agree in writing to remain employed by the College for one (1) academic year following completion of the professional license, certification, or additional graduate course(s).
 The Faculty member must also agree in writing that if he or she does not remain employed by the College for one (1) academic year following completion of the professional license, certification, or additional graduate course(s), that the Faculty member will repay the College for the incurred cost or allow the College to deduct the incurred cost from the Faculty member's final paycheck.
-This agreement between the Faculty member and the College must be finalized in advance of the Faculty's enrollment. - B. No pay raise is associated with the attainment of professional licenses or certifications or additional graduate hours above the Faculty member's existing graduate degree, except for additional educational degree attainment pursuant to section 5 of this Agreement.
+This agreement between the Faculty member and the College must be finalized in advance of the Faculty's enrollment. - B. No pay raise is associated with the attainment of professional licenses or certifications or additional graduate hours above the Faculty member's existing graduate degree, except for additional educational degree attainment pursuant to section 4 of this Agreement.

-8. Supplemental Pay for Continuing Contract
+7. Supplemental Pay for Continuing Contract